dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t1-sprint2.md

 ## Planning / Rake Your ZenHub Garden

 Now plan out your next steps.
-Add in *New Issues*, sort them into *IceBox* and *Backlog*.
+Add in *Unsorted* new issues, sort them into *Later* and *Next*.
 Assign at least 4 issues per person.

 During this step you should follow the [Rake Your ZenHub Garden](wiring-start-sprint#rake-your-zenhub-garden) steps.
 You'll do this every week.